komali2/blog/content/posts/g0v-hackathon-march-2021/index.md

 g0v community a chance to regularly meet, as well as to allow newbies, such as me, an opportunity to get introduced to g0v and find ways to contribute.

-[g0v](https://g0v.tw/) is a civic community here in Taiwan, founded by Digital Minister Audrey Tang.
+[g0v](https://g0v.tw/) is a civic community here in Taiwan, founded by hackers and backed by Digital Minister Audrey Tang.
 The community is a mechanism to act on the value system Audrey Tang is implementing into the government.
 This value system is shared with many people here in Taiwan as well as internationally, and so there are a great many volunteers working to improve Taiwan through g0v.
 Concepts such as Open Source / Libre,